 Understanding Flavor & Yield in Winter Squash : Why Some Taste Better Than Others

 Winter Squash and edible pumpkins should have sweet flavor and a smooth, pleasantly dry consistency when cooked.
 Why is it, then, that supermarket squash so often fall short of this standard, with watery flavor and stringy texture?
-Dr. Brent Loy, cucurbit expert and breeder at the University of New Hampshire, describes this situation as the "grower's paradox."
+The late Dr. Brent Loy, cucurbit expert, professor emeritus, and plant breeder at the University of New Hampshire, described this situation as the "grower's paradox."

 Market standards encourage growers to produce high-yielding varieties and to harvest the fruits when their appearance is most appealing.
 The grower's paradox has two aspects: first, the best winter squash varieties have higher dry matter content and thus, lower fresh weight yields.
 Second, squash fruits often look ready to eat before they have reached full maturity, a stage which must be reached to ensure the best flavor potential.

 Patience and careful variety selection are necessary for producing high-quality squash and edible pumpkins, so it helps to understand the important characteristics of the best varieties and the practices required to bring out these qualities.

 1 • Fruit Characteristics of the Best-Tasting Winter Squash: High Sugar/Brix & Starch/Dry Matter